 What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

-For a silverplate or sterling appraisal, photograph the whole object or set first, then add clear close-ups of every hallmark or plate mark, worn edge, monogram, inscription, mixed-metal component, and countable group layout.
-FAIR uses that packet to tell whether the assignment belongs with a silver specialist immediately or should stay in a broader decorative-arts lane while plated and sterling pieces are separated.
+For a silverplate or sterling appraisal, photograph the whole object or set first, then every hallmark or plate mark, worn edge, monogram, inscription, mixed-metal component, and countable group layout.
+FAIR uses that packet to decide whether the file belongs with a silver specialist or broader decorative-arts triage.

 What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts - FAIR online appraisal guide illustration